trekawek/blog.rekawek.eu/_posts/2016-02-24-radio-adblock.md

 ## running xcorr on a stream

 As you may see, the algorithm above assumes that the `audio` is an array, in which we are looking for the `jingle`.
 That's not exactly the case for the radio broadcast, where we have a continous stream of sound.
 In order to run the analysis, I created a round-robin buffer, slightly longer than the jingle I'm looking for.
-The incoming stream fills the buffer and once it's full, I run the cross-corellation test.
+The incoming stream fills the buffer and once it's full, I run the cross-correlation test.
 If there's nothing found, I discard the oldest part of the buffer and then wait until it's full again.

 I experimented a bit with the buffer length and got the best results with buffer 1.5 times bigger than the jingle size.